-In July 2018, NTI acquired the assets and the brand name Sabroso Lechon from Sabroso Lechon Inc. (SLI).
-The acquisition was completed following the fulfillment of the closing conditions of the Contract to Sell and the Deed of Assignment of the registered trademark and the payment of the related consideration amounting to \$\mathbb{P}28.3\$ million (see Note 4).

 BNFI.
+In June 2021, BNFI acquired the assets and the brand name Balai Pandesal from Balai Pandesal Corporation (Balai).
+The acquisition was completed following the execution of the Deed of Absolute Sale and the Deed of Assignment of the registered trademark and the payment of the related consideration amounting to ₱11.2 million.
+The Group accounted for the acquisition of the assets of Balai as an acquisition of a business since it has acquired an integrated set of business processes in addition to the group of assets acquired (see Note 4).

 In December 2019, the Parent Company subscribed to additional 60,000 shares at ₱300.00 for a total consideration of ₱18.0 million.